-- Provide rationale for the type and quantity of BMPs will often relate back to how you're prioritizing/targeting (be realistic with your time/resources/budget) - Describe outreach related to those specific BMPs how you will promote cost share - Demonstrate you understand the requirements: cost share admin, contractor selection, design, install, O&M requirements, etc. - Don't skip any of the sub-questions.
-Ask if you think it's duplicative or don't fully understand.
+- Provide rationale for the type and quantity of BMPs this often relates back to how you're prioritizing/targeting (be realistic with your time/resources/budget) - Describe outreach related to those specific BMPs how you will promote the program - Demonstrate you understand the requirements: cost-share admin, contractor selection, design, install, O&M requirements, etc. - Don't skip any of the sub-questions.
+Contact us if you think something is duplicative or don't fully understand.

-If you plan to do outreach outside of promoting BMP implementation, be sure to fully answer #20.
+If you plan to do outreach outside of promoting BMP implementation, be sure to fully answer #21.

-If you plan to do water quality monitoring, be sure to fully answer #21.
+If you plan to do water quality monitoring, be sure to fully answer #22.